Semiparametric Off-Policy Inference for Optimal Policy Values under Possible Non-Uniqueness: Introduction

 \section{Introduction}

-Reinforcement learning (RL) focusing on developing optimal policies for sequential decision-making to maximize long-term rewards, \citep{sutton2018reinforcement} have been serving as more and more important frontier in various fields.
-A critical component of RL is off-policy evaluation (OPE), which estimates the mean reward of a policy, termed the evaluation policy, using data collected under another policy, known as the behavior policy.
-OPE is essential in offline RL, where only historical datasets are available, precluding new experiments \citep{luedtke2016statistical,agarwal2019reinforcement,uehara2022review}.
+Reinforcement learning (RL) is concerned with learning optimal decision rules for sequential decision problems in order to maximize long-term cumulative rewards \citep{sutton2018reinforcement}.
+A fundamental statistical task within RL is off-policy evaluation (OPE), which seeks to estimate the value of a target policy using data generated under a potentially distinct behavior policy.
+OPE plays a pivotal role in offline RL, where new data collection is either costly or ethically constrained, necessitating that inference rely entirely on historical trajectories \citep{luedtke2016statistical,agarwal2019reinforcement,uehara2022review}.

-Recent years have witnessed substantial progress in developing statistically efficient OPE methods, with various approaches demonstrating semiparametric efficiency under different model settings \citep{jiang2016doubly,kallus2020double,shi2021deeply}.
-However, all of these existing analyses focus on scenarios where the evaluation policy is fixed and predetermined.
-A more challenging yet practical scenario arises when the evaluation policy itself is estimated from data, particularly when this policy is designed to be optimal with respect to some criterion.
-In this context, the statistical properties of OPE become more complex due to the additional estimation uncertainty introduced by the policy optimization process.

-In contrast, in the causal inference literature, such phenomena have been studied extensively in the \textit{optimal treatment regime} literature \citep{laber2014dynamic,kosorok2019precision,athey2021policy}.
-These works have established important results regarding the estimation of value functions under optimal treatment rules, but their direct application to the sequential decision-making context of RL presents additional challenges due to the temporal dependencies and potentially infinite horizons involved.

-In this paper, we provide a simple result for the characterization of the efficient influence function (EIF) for the value function under optimal policy within canonical Markov decision process models.
-Specifically, we establish sufficient conditions for the existence of the EIF and derive its explicit expression under the condition that the optimal policy is unique and deterministic.
-We also identify and prove conditions under which the EIF does not exist.
-Additionally, we demonstrate that various existing methods, including the value functions in \textit{Fitted Q Iteration} \citep[FQI, for example][]{munos2008finite,shi2024value} and \textit{Fitted Actor-Critic} \citep[FAC, see][]{xu2021doubly,kumar2023sample}, do achieve semiparametric efficiency without parameterization or fixing the policies in cases where the optimal policy is unique and deterministic.
+Mobile health interventions provide a concrete example in which this inferential problem is not merely technical.
+In the Drink Less micro-randomized trial, users of an alcohol-reduction app were randomized daily to receive no notification, a new notification, or the standard notification, and the primary proximal outcome recorded whether the user opened the app in the hour after the decision point \citep{bell2023notifications}.
+The original trial analysis established near-term causal effects of notifications and explicitly motivated further optimization of the notification policy.
+However, that analysis focused on marginal proximal effects rather than inference for the value of a learned, state-adaptive policy over a discounted sequential horizon.
+This is precisely the setting where offline policy optimization, temporal dependence, possible near-ties among actions, and valid uncertainty quantification interact.